 Crack-pot car dealer Dick Balch

 During the '70s, Seattle car dealer Dick Balch took a sledge hammer to his inventory of Chevrolets in low-budget commercials every week.
 Hugely successful, Dick was far ahead of his time -- anticipating elements of the Punk movement.
-From Dick's example I learned that an object's value can be enhanced by its destruction.
+From Dick's meta example I learned that an object's value can be enhanced by its destruction.

 Excavating fossil bones in Oregon Badlands